North Carolina's changing electorate creates new battleground areas, complicating urban blue, rural red divide

 CLICK HERE TO GET THE FOX NEWS APP

-Along with the cities of Durham and the town of Chapel Hill, Raleigh makes up an area called the Research Triangle, a booming hub for tech and pharmaceutical companies supported by research at North Carolina State University, Duke University, and the University of North Carolina at Chapel Hill.
+Along with the city of Durham and the town of Chapel Hill, Raleigh makes up an area called the Research Triangle, a booming hub for tech and pharmaceutical companies supported by research at North Carolina State University, Duke University, and the University of North Carolina at Chapel Hill.
 These new jobs attract residents from across the country.
 Meanwhile, Charlotte is growing most quickly with millennials and is expected to grow by another 300,000 people by 2040.